 Lastly, Africa New Life recommends purchasing Imodium and requesting a prescription for an antibiotic in case you get traveler's diarrhea.
-Some travelers may choose to take a probiotic supplement throughout their trip to improve their gut health.
+Some travelers choose to take a probiotic supplement throughout their trip to improve their gut health.
 A probiotic may help prevent an upset digestive system.
 A probiotic supplement can be found in most major drugstores or supermarkets.

-TIP: Your primary care physician should be able to administer most of the recommended vaccinations, and it is common for many of these shots/prescriptions to be covered by your health care plan.
+TIP: Your primary care physician should be able to administer many of the recommended vaccinations, and it is common for many of these shots/prescriptions to be covered by your health care plan.
 We recommend you call in advance of your appointment to verify they have the vaccinations on hand.
 For example, an office may not have a polio booster on hand, but could order it for your appointment.

 It is common for a physician's office to not administer the Yellow Fever vaccination, since it is a live-virus vaccination.
 It is most commonly obtained at a travel clinic.
+However as of 2018, the vaccination is in short supply and is reserved for higher risk traveler.
 There are travel clinics in nearly every city.
 You can find more information on travel clinics in your area through the Centers for Disease Control and Prevention.